Frequently Asked Questions

 How do I redeem a gift certificate?

-Cincinnati Arts Association Gift Certificates can be redeemed by calling the Aronoff Center Ticket Office at (513) 621-2787 [ARTS].
-To redeem CAA Gift Certificates for Cincinnati Ballet, Cincinnati Symphony/Pops Orchestra, Cincinnati Opera, and May Festival performances, contact those resident arts groups directly.
+Cincinnati Arts Association gift certificates can be redeemed at the Aronoff Center Ticket Office or by calling us at (513) 621-2787 [ARTS].
+To redeem CAA gift certificates for Cincinnati Ballet, Cincinnati Symphony/Pops Orchestra, Cincinnati Opera, and May Festival performances, contact those resident arts groups directly.

 I found better seats on another website.
 Are they legitimate?